Using melatonin for sleep is on the rise, study says, despite potential health harms

 So ban those devices at least an hour before you want to fall asleep.
 Like to read yourself to sleep?
 That's fine, experts say, just read in a dim light from a book or use an e-reader in night mode.

+"Digital light will suppress the circadian drive," Polotsky said, while a "dim reading light will not."

-Other tips include keeping your bedroom temperature at cooler temperatures - about 60 to 67 degrees Fahrenheit.
+Other tips include keeping your bedroom temperature at cooler temperatures — about 60 to 67 degrees Fahrenheit (15 to 20 degrees Celsius).
 We sleep better if we're a bit chilly, experts say.

 If your doctor does prescribe melatonin to help with jet lag or other minor sleep issues, keep the use "short term," Robbins said.